GeniusGA/GeniusGA.github.io/_pages/about.md

   - /about.html
 ---

-Peiheng Gao is currently pursuing a Ph.D. in Statistics – Financial modelling field in the [Department of Statistics and Actuarial Science](https://www.uwo.ca/stats/index.html) at Western University Ontario, working with Professor [Ricardas Zitikis](https://scholar.google.ca/citations?user=miIEeRsAAAAJ&hl=en).
+Peiheng Gao is currently pursuing a Ph.D. in Statistics – Financial Modelling field in the [Department of Statistics and Actuarial Science](https://www.uwo.ca/stats/index.html) at Western University Ontario, working with Professor [Ricardas Zitikis](https://scholar.google.ca/citations?user=miIEeRsAAAAJ&hl=en).